Wednesday, September 20, 2023

 you're describing, I don't believe you.

-People wonder why Russell Brand is being defended by the usual gang of idiots (Tucker Carlson, Andrew Tater, Elon Musk, and their ilk) regarding several accusations of rape and sexual harassment.
+People wonder why Russell Brand is being defended by the usual gang of idiots (Tucker Carlson, Andrew Tate, Elon Musk, and their ilk) regarding several accusations of rape and sexual harassment.
 I submit that Rolling Stone's UVA article did more damage to the believability of women than anything else in recent history.

 Brand's fans will also say of the women, They're just looking for a payday and If it really happened, why did it take this long for them to come forward?
 These questions neglect to take certain things under consideration.
 First, the women aren't being paid.
 Second, they were likely cowed by Brand's power, knew they wouldn't be believed, and found the idea of going public with this stuff traumatic.